btrachey/wezterm-replay/README.md

 ## Recall
-If the extractors match multiple text segments, you will be dropped into a standard wezterm picker to choose the one you'd like to be inserted into your next prompt.
-The plugin will also cache that list, allowing you to paste other matches by using the recall command (default `LEADER-u`).
+If the extractors match multiple text segments, you will be dropped into a standard WezTerm picker to choose the one you'd like to be inserted into your next prompt.
+The plugin will also cache that list, allowing you to paste other matches by using the recall command (default `LEADER-q`).
 The list will remain cached until the next trigger of the "replay" functionality.
 Similarly to the replay command, the key can be remapped:
 ```